 Using the "Jobs To Be Done" framework, we walk through the Job Stories, key activities and flows that users will take through the application.
 Then, we assemble them into a working list and prioritize them.
 This is a crucial step in defining the user experience and user interface, and it heavily informs the overall design of the application.

 After we draft stories needed to accomplish user goals and business objectives, we estimate each job story with points.
 Points indicate the complexity of various job stories, as well as supporting detail.
 We break down more complex stories into smaller ones, reducing exposure to risk.

 This provides us a clearer understanding of how much effort is required to build the pieces of the application.
 We also account for system concerns such as performance, compliance, scalability, fault tolerance, and maintainability.
-During development we will learn much more about how to build solutions to meet to user's goals, so we will continue refining stories and our release plan.
+During development we will learn much more about how to build solutions to meet to user's goals, so we will continue refining stories and our roadmap.